RosterElf Logo

 Manual handling certificate (preferred)

-Stage lighting and technical equipment
+Stage lighting and technical sound equipment

 Working conditions